Information for Quartix Technologies plc investors

 6. ENSURE THAT BETWEEN THEM THE DIRECTORS HAVE THE NECESSARY UP-TO-DATE EXPERIENCE, SKILLS AND CAPABILITIES

 All members of the Board bring relevant sector experience in software and business services.
-They have an aggregate 66 years of public company directorship experience, and two members are qualified accountants.
+The board at the reporting date have an aggregate 18 years of public company directorship experience, and two members are qualified accountants.
 The Board believes that its blend of relevant experience, skills and personal qualities and capabilities is sufficient to enable it to successfully execute its strategy.
 Where relevant, the Directors research relevant information, including online material, and occasionally attend seminars and trade events, to ensure that their knowledge remains current.

 Key to committees/roles: E: Executive, N: Nomination, A: Audit, R: Remuneration, ESG: Environmental, Social & Governance, C: Chair